home-automation-india/home-automation-india.github.io/docker-and-self-hosted-apps/the-traefik-stack/the-traefik-stack.md

 ### File Provider

-Since Docker provider does not support proxying external URLs we are using file provider.
+Since Docker provider does not support proxying external URLs we are using the file provider.

 ## Prerequisite

- - A Mechine with `docker` and `docker-compose` installed
+ - A Machine with `docker` and `docker-compose` installed
  - Cloudflare account (Optional).
  - Portainer (Optional)
  - Running Home Assistant Docker stack